 Much like Igloo’s portable Thermoelectric Cooler listed above, their 40-quart cooler will chill your food and drinks without ice—but on a much larger scale.

-It can plug into your vehicle’s 12-volt outlet or any 110-volt wall outlet with the included converter, and will cool your drinks 38 degrees below the ambient temperature.
-They can either be used as an ice chest or set upright like a mini fridge. $124 on Amazon
+It can plug into your vehicle’s 12-volt outlet or any 110-volt wall outlet with the included converter and cool your drinks 38 degrees below the ambient temperature.
+They can either be used as an ice chest or set upright like a mini-fridge. $153 on Amazon